-1937 map of the site as the U.S. Marine Hospital complex showing five new buildings configured around open space, connected by walking paths and a carriage roundabout, creating a campus feeling.
-From the Arsenal Park Master Plan (2015) by MKSK.
-Redevelopment Opportunities & Protections Historic designations can be confusing even to experienced building owners, stakeholders, developers, and designers.
+Historic designations can be confusing even to experienced property owners, developers, and designers.
 Historic designation isn't intended to prevent a private property owner from doing what they want with their building, or from making changes to a structure.
-Rather, historic designation is intended to protect and aid in the preservation of our shared cultural heritage and ensure that projects are done with sensitivity and care, and with the future in mind.
-Clack Campus is located within the Lawrenceville Historic District, which was listed on the National Register of Historic Places in 2019.
+Rather, historic designation is intended to protect and aid in the preservation of our shared cultural heritage and ensure that projects are done with sensitivity and care, with the future in mind.

+The Clack Campus is located within the Lawrenceville Historic District, which was listed on the National Register of Historic Places in 2019.
 Both its buildings and site elements are contributing structures within the larger district.
 Because of this status, a private developer could apply to access Federal and State Tax Credits to help with project costs.
 Using preservation tax credits would trigger federal- and state-level regulatory review, and projects must both adhere to the U.S. Secretary of Interior's Standards for Rehabilitation and successfully go through proper reviews and processes.
 The essence of the Standards is simple: try to fix buildings before replacing them, and if you replace materials, use exactly-matching or compatible materials.
 The tax credit technical review process takes into account building interiors and exteriors, as well as site work.
-Tax credits could be used for the Clack Campus redevelopment, enabling higher-quality construction materials to be used, helping to make housing units more affordable to community members, etc. The entire Allegheny Arsenal, including the Clack Campus, is also individually listed as a historically-significant landmark by the City of Pittsburgh (est. 1977).
-Any modifications to buildings' exterior, new construction, or the proposed demolition of structures on the site would be reviewed by the City's Historic Review Commission (HRC).
+Tax credits could be used for the Clack Campus redevelopment, enabling higher-quality construction materials to be used, and helping to make housing units more affordable to community members.

+The entire Allegheny Arsenal, including the Clack Campus, is also individually listed as a historically-significant landmark by the City of Pittsburgh (est. 1977).
+Any modifications to buildings' exterior, new construction, or the proposed demolition of structures on the site, would be reviewed by the City's Historic Review Commission (HRC).
 The HRC would review the site as an historic campus, complete with landscape and structures.
-General considerations would include the association and organization of buildings with one another, as well as the landscape design and hillsides, any external changes to structures on the site, or new proposed elements.
+General considerations would include the association and organization of buildings with one another, the landscape design and hillsides, any external changes to structures on the site, and new proposed elements.
 The Secretary of Interior's Standards for Rehabilitation would guide the approaches, methods and specifications used for proposed work.
-HRC only looks at exterior changes - the stone wall, exterior alterations to buildings, paved surfaces, lighting, etc. HRC does not review building interiors.
+HRC would only look at exterior changes - to the stone wall, building exteriors, paved surfaces, and site lighting, for example.
+HRC does not review building interiors.
 Any additions or new structures would be required to be compatible with the existing campus character.